konrad404/DataBase/README.md

 # DataBase
-Language: Microsoft SQL Server Management Studio
+Language: Microsoft SQL Server Management Studiot.
+There is code creating whole database in Restaurant